Ace Books: 1971–2015: Ace becomes a subsidiary

 Both Wollheim and Carr left Ace in 1971.
 Wollheim had made plans to launch a separate paperback house, and in cooperation with New American Library, he proceeded to set up DAW Books.
 Carr became a freelance editor; both Carr and Wollheim went on to edit competing Year's Best Science Fiction anthology series.

-By the early 1970s, Ace Books became a major division of the old publisher, Charter Communications, which was based out of the Hippodrome Building, 1120 Avenue of the Americas, in New York City.
-In 1972, Ace was acquired by Grosset & Dunlap, and in 1982, Grosset & Dunlap was in turn acquired by G.P.
-Putnam's Sons.
+In 1969 Ace Books was acquired by Charter Communications in New York City.
+In 1977 Charter Communications was acquired by Grosset & Dunlap, and in 1982, Grosset & Dunlap was in turn acquired by G. P. Putnam's Sons.
 Ace was reputedly the only profitable element of the Grosset & Dunlap empire by this time.
 Ace soon became the science fiction imprint of its parent company.

 Carr returned to Ace Books in 1984 as a freelance editor, launching a new series of Ace Specials devoted entirely to first novels.
 This series was even more successful than the first: it included, in 1984 alone, William Gibson's Neuromancer, Kim Stanley Robinson's The Wild Shore, Lucius Shepard's Green Eyes, and Michael Swanwick's In the Drift.
 All were first novels by authors now regarded as major figures in the genre.
 Other prominent science fiction publishing figures who have worked at Ace include Tom Doherty, who left to start Tor Books, and Jim Baen, who left to work at Tor and who eventually founded Baen Books.
 Writers who have worked at Ace include Frederik Pohl and Ellen Kushner.

 In 1996, Penguin Group (USA) acquired the Putnam Berkley Group, and has retained Ace as its science fiction imprint.
 As of December 2012, recently published authors included Joe Haldeman, Charles Stross, Laurell K. Hamilton, Alastair Reynolds, and Jack McDevitt.
 Penguin merged with Random House in 2013 to form Penguin Random House, which continues to own Berkley.
 Ace's editorial team is also responsible for the Roc Books imprint, although the two imprints maintain a separate identity.